-Two electric vehicle chargers located in the Community Center parking lot can be used by residents for a nominal fee.
+Two electric vehicle chargers located in the Community Center parking lot, and two on S. 28th Street in parking lot # 29, can be used by residents for a nominal fee.
+Please contact the Management Office to access Fairlington Villages' special code with Blink.